judevalens/DawnTorrent/README.md

 # DawnTorrent

-DawnTorrent is a minimalistic bittorent client, that offers the essential functionalies for torrenting . ie can seeds and leechs torrents.
+DawnTorrent is a minimalistic BitTorrent client, that offers the essential functionalities for torrenting. ie downloading and uploading.
 # Key features :
   - torrent downloading
   - torrent uploading